dreamhead/moco/moco-doc/apis.md

 #### Customize Failover/Playback Status
 **@Since 1.0.0**

-You can customize what remote statuses means remote server is not available.
+You can customize what remote statuses means that remote server is not available.

 * Java API